1. Resistor color code¶

 Special cases¶

-When the second band is a zero, you have to take into account that it is added to the zeros of the multiplier.
+When the second band is a zero, it must be taken into account that it is added to the zeros of the multiplier.

 For example, a resistor with the following colors.